 West Yellowstone, Montana

-The next morning, return to Yellowstone and drive to West Yellowstone.
-Expect road construction from Mammoth to Norris through 2017, so we suggest you take a detour that is farther but faster: Mammoth to Tower and Canyon.
-Then turn west and head toward West Yellowstone, Montana.
-The west entrance road in the park follows the Madison and Gibbon Rivers, so be prepared to pull over on a wayside to watch eagles.
+The next morning, return to Yellowstone to reach West Yellowstone, driving from Mammoth to Norris before turning west and head toward West Yellowstone, Mont.
+The West Entrance road in the park follows the Madison and Gibbon Rivers, so be prepared to pull over on a wayside to watch eagles.

 Seeing wildlife requires some luck in the national parks, but your West Yellowstone destination always delivers: At the Grizzly and Wolf Discovery Center in West Yellowstone, bears and lupines are a sure thing.
 The interpretive center also features kids’ activities, naturalist talks, and live bird-of-prey demonstrations.